lnalborczyk/phd_thesis/docs/92-appendix_eyetracking.md

 ## Sample

-Twenty-four participants (Mean age = 19.46, SD = 1.18, Min-Max = 18-21, 21 females, 21 right-handed), drawn from the same population (i.e., undergraduate psychology students at Univ.
+Twenty-four participants (Mean age = 19.46, SD = 1.18, Min-Max = 18-21, 21 females, 21 right-handed), drawn from the same population (i.e., undergraduate Psychology students at Univ.
 Grenoble Alpes) as the main experiment took part in this eye-tracking pretest.

 ## Sample size